JuliaLang/julia/README.md

 <a name="The-Julia-Language"/>
 ## Julia

-Julia is designed to be a high-level, high-performance dynamic language for technical computing.
+Julia is a high-level, high-performance dynamic language for technical computing.
-It strives to provide a state-of-the-art compiler, built-in distributed parallel execution capability, numerical accurarcy, and a robust function library.
+It strives to provide a sophisticated compiler, distributed parallel execution, numerical accuracy, and a robust function library.
-The function library, largely written in julia itself, also integrates mature, best-of-breed C and Fortran libraries for linear algebra, random number generation, FFTs, and string processing.
+The library, mostly written in Julia itself, also integrates mature, best-of-breed C and Fortran libraries for linear algebra, random number generation, FFTs, and string processing.
 More libraries continue to be added over time.
-Key language features include multiple dispatch, optional typing, and excellent performance through type inference and just-in-time (JIT) compilation.
+Julia programs are organized around defining functions, and overloading them for different combinations of argument types (which can also be user-defined).
 For a more in-depth discussion of the rationale and advantages of Julia over other systems, see the following highlights or read the [introduction](https://github.com/JuliaLang/julia/wiki/Introduction) in the [manual](https://github.com/JuliaLang/julia/wiki/).

 ### High-Performance JIT Compiler